-SOCAP hosts over 140 sessions, bringing together entrepreneurs, funders, thinkers, and doers to grow the social capital markets.
+SOCAP Virtual hosts over 140 sessions, bringing together entrepreneurs, funders, thinkers, and doers to grow the social capital markets.
 There is as much inspiration and experience in the crowd as on stage, so we invite our community to help us plan great sessions.
-Participation in SOCAP Open only works if we follow a few guidelines both at the event and here on this platform:
+Participation in SOCAP Open Virtual only works if we follow a few guidelines both at the event and here on this platform:

 - Respect diversity.
 Differences make this ecosystem diverse and inclusive.
-Through SOCAP Open we ask that critique is handled in a constructive way, helping to push ideas forward.
+Through SOCAP Open Virtual we ask that critique is handled in a constructive way, helping to push ideas forward.
 We will flag any concerns, and reserve the right to ask community members to take it elsewhere if their critique proves less than respectful.

 - Keep it on topic.
 We welcome a wide variety of submissions, but please make sure the topic fits under the umbrella of social innovation.